Dr-Chebloune/Dr-Chebloune/README.md

-- Hello everyone 👋🏽, I'm Amine Chebloune
+- Hello everyone!👋🏽 I'm Amine Chebloune, An AI Enthusiast and a future Doctor
-- I’m interested in Artificial Intelligence
-- I’m currently learning Machine learning and ready to collaborate on Python projects
+- Currently i'm learning Machine learning and ready to collaborate on Python projects
 - Contact me on LinkedIn: Amine Chebloune

 <!---